Duality and mapping tori in Heegaard Floer homology: The graph TQFT for Heegaard Floer homology

 \begin{proof} It is sufficient to show the analogous relation for the graph action map.
 Suppose that $\Gamma:\ws_1\to \ws_2$ is a ribbon flow graph, embedded in $Y$.
-Since the graph action map is defined as a composition of the graph action maps for elementary flow graphs, only one of which will contain the vertex $v_0$, it is sufficient to show the claim for an elementary flow graph of \ref{elementarygraphtype2}, which contains the vertex $v_0$ as the interior vertex.
+Since the graph action map is defined as a composition of the graph action maps for elementary flow graphs, only one of which will contain the vertex $v_0$, it is sufficient to show the claim for an elementary flow graph of \ref{elementarygraphtype2}, which contains the vertex $v_0$ as its interior vertex.
 Let $e_1,\dots, e_n$ be the edges adjacent to $v_0$, indexed compatibly with their cyclic ordering.
-Let $\ws_1'$ denote the set of vertices in $\ws_1$ which are adjacent to the edges in $e_1,\dots, e_n$, and let $\ws_2'$ denote the vertices in $\ws_2$ which are adjacent to an edge in $e_1,\dots, e_n$.
-Write $S_{\ws_1'}^-$ for the composition of the maps $S_v^-$ for $v\in \ws_1'$ (note that by Relation~\ref{rel:R7} the order of the vertices in $\ws_1'$ does not affect the composition).
-By definition, the graph action is a composition of maps as in Equation \eqref{eq:elemengraphtype1}, for edges not adjacent to $v_0$, as well as a term of the form Using Relation~\ref{rel:R3}, we obtain the relation By definition, the expression $S_{\ws_1'}^- A_{e_n}\cdots A_{e_1}A_{e_2}S_{\ws_2'}^+$ is the graph action map $A_{\Gamma'}$ (technically there are other terms in the composition for edges $e$ which go from $\ws_1$ to $\ws_2$, which we are not writing, however these coincide for all three maps).
-We now claim that the third expression $ S_{\ws_1'}^- A_{e_n}\cdots A_{e_3} S_{\ws_2'}^+$ is chain homotopic to the graph action map $A_{\Gamma''}$.
-Note that this is not quite obvious, since it is not the expression induced by a Cerf decomposition of the graph $\Gamma''$, however, by adding trivial strands using Relation~\ref{rel:R8}, and subdividing edges using Relation~\ref{rel:R7'}, it is straightforward to manipulate the expression so that it is the map induced by a Cerf decomposition for the graph $\Gamma''$. \end{proof}
+Let $\ws_1'$ denote the set of vertices in $\ws_1$ which are adjacent to one of $e_1,\dots, e_n$, and let $\ws_2'$ denote the vertices in $\ws_2$ which are adjacent to one of $e_1,\dots, e_n$.
+For notational simplicity, we assume that $\ws_2=\ws_2'$ and $\ws_1=\ws_1'$, and that there are no edges which are not incident to $v_0$.
+The more general case is handled by the argument we give presently, by simply adding in extra terms of the form shown in equation~\eqref{eq:elemengraphtype1} for edges not adjacent to $v_0$, though these maps have no interaction with any of the maps related to the component containing $v_0$.
+The map $A_{\Gamma}$ is equal to